{Shikoku Hachijūhachikasho Meguri}

 First off, the traditional dress.
 While you won't have to dress like the henro from Shinnen's Shikoku Henro Michi Shirube to be outfitted correctly, a henro should wear the following:

-Just to offer an opinion, however, let me say that i think all henro (yes, i mean all) should carry a walking stick and wear the white hakui.
-These two items single you out and let everyone know that you are walking the henro trail.
+Just to offer my opinion, let me say that i think all henro (yes, i mean ALL) should carry a walking stick and wear the white hakui, even if you wear no other henro related clothing.
+These two items single you out and let everyone know that you are a walking henro.
 Whether you believe me or not, this will affect your pilgrimage as just by having these two items, people will interact with you in a much different manner than if you don't have them.
-They're fairly cheap — buy them.
+When people see them, they see a walking henro, as opposed to a foreign tourist, which they may or may not interact with.
+These items are fairly cheap — buy them.
 You won't regret it.

 Return